warapitiya/cargojs/README.md

 Cargojs is an API for [OrientDB] operations build on top of [Express].

-Cargojs support few amount of operations including BREAD at the moment and build on top of [Orientjs]
+Cargojs support few amount of operations including BREAD at the moment and build using [Orientjs] as main driver.

   - Browse
   - Read